AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/datax.md

 >[!IMPORTANT]
 >
->This documentation page was created by [!DNL Verizon Media/Yahoo]'s [!DNL DataX] team.
+>The destination connector and documentation page are created and maintained by [!DNL Verizon Media/Yahoo]'s [!DNL DataX] team.
 For any inquiries or update requests, please contact them directly at [dataops@verizonmedia.com](mailto:dataops@verizonmedia.com)

 ## Prerequisites {#prerequisites}